 While great whites are one of the few species known to have bitten and killed people, these events are extremely rare.
 Typically, when a great white does bite a person, it only takes one exploratory bite and quickly realizes that the person is not its preferred prey.
 Unfortunately due to their very large size, even an exploratory bite can be fatal or extremely traumatic.
 People, on the other hand, capture too many great whites, through targeted fisheries or accidental catch in other fisheries, and scientists generally consider great whites to be vulnerable to extinction.
-(Tell your Representative to ban the buying and selling of shark fins in the United States and help protect sharks!)
 It is known to be a naturally rare species, near the top of the coastal marine food web throughout its range, so accidental or purposeful pressure from humans can be particularly risky.
 Throughout much of its range, great whites have been given some or complete legal protection, but some catch continues to occur.
 Noting that there is no “lesser white shark,” scientists refer to the great white simply as the “White Shark.”